ssupshub/WellnessFusion/README.md

 ---

 **note:**
-If it not wokring use 18 version of node and npm
+If it not wokring, use 18 version of node and npm